 Of course, becoming Christlike and developing the inner person should be the goal of every Christian.
 There are, however, definite red flags that go up when the basic tenets of the Renovaré movement are examined.
 First, Renovaré is unabashedly ecumenical.
 “Wisdom” is gathered from Catholic, Episcopal, mystic, and Protestant sources alike, with no regard for the serious theological differences these groups have.
 Biblical Christianity and Roman Catholicism are two different religions that practice and believe different things about how one is saved, the authority of the Bible, the priesthood of believers, the nature of man, the work of Christ on the cross, and the veneration of and prayer to Mary.
 The list of irreconcilable differences between what the Bible says and what the Roman Catholic Church says makes any joint mission between the two absolutely impossible.
 Those who deny this are not being true to what they say they believe, no matter which side they are on.
 Any Catholic who is serious about his faith will deny what a serious evangelical Christian believes and vice-versa.

 Second, Renovaré places a heavy emphasis on mysticism to the detriment of solid theology.
-The release of the Renovaré Spiritual Formation Bible in 2005 has packaged the mystical thinking of Renovaré scholars into “study notes” for the Bible itself.
+The release of the Renovaré Spiritual Formation Bible in 2005 has packaged the mystical thinking of Renovaré scholars into “study notes” for the Bible itself (it has been recently published as the Life with God Bible).
 Besides Foster, editors included Dallas Willard, Walter Brueggemann, and Eugene Peterson.
 In an early edition of The Celebration of Discipline, Foster advises, “In your imagination allow your spiritual body, shining with light, to rise out of your physical body. . . .
 Reassure your body that you will return momentarily.
 Imagine your spiritual self, alive and vibrant, rising up through the clouds and into the stratosphere. . . .
 Go deeper and deeper into outer space until there is nothing except the warm presence of the eternal Creator.
-Do not be disappointed if no words come; like good friends, you are silently enjoying the company of each other” (p 27).
-This activity bears a striking resemblance to astral projection and an out-of-body experience, both occult practices that are strictly forbidden in Scripture.
+Do not be disappointed if no words come; like good friends, you are silently enjoying the company of each other” (p.
+27).
+This activity bears a striking resemblance to astral projection and an out-of-body experience, both occult practices.

-The Renovaré Bible also raises the following concerns for Christians:
+The Renovaré Bible / Life with God Bible also raises the following concerns for Christians:

-3) The Renovaré Bible denies that the book of Daniel is prophecy, stating in the introductory notes to that book, “We do not know who wrote it or exactly when it was written” (pg.
+3) The Renovaré Bible / Life with God Bible denies that the book of Daniel is prophecy, stating in the introductory notes to that book, “We do not know who wrote it or exactly when it was written” (p.
 1245).
-The writer of the introduction, James M. Rand, goes on to set the date of Daniel’s writing around 167 B.C.
-This would mean, of course, that the author of Daniel, who claims to be Daniel (Daniel 8:15, 27, 9:1–2; 10:2) and who claims to have written it “in the first year of Darius” (538 B.C.), is a liar.
+The writer of the introduction, James M. Rand, goes on to set the date of Daniel’s writing around 167 BC.
+This would mean, of course, that the author of Daniel, who claims to be Daniel (Daniel 8:15, 27, 9:1–2; 10:2) and who claims to have written it “in the first year of Darius” (538 BC), is a liar.

-4) The Renovaré Bible attempts to destroy the nature and power of Messianic prophecy.
-For example, in Isaiah 9:6–7, the Messiah is called “the mighty God, the everlasting Father,” but the Renovaré study notes attribute this description to “human agents” (pg.
+4) The Renovaré Bible / Life with God Bible attempts to destroy the nature and power of Messianic prophecy.
+For example, in Isaiah 9:6–7, the Messiah is called “the mighty God, the everlasting Father,” but the Renovaré study notes attribute this description to “human agents” (p.
 997).
-The whole book of Isaiah (which Renovaré says Isaiah did not really write, pp. 982, 1068, again calling a prophet of God a liar) is called “tradition” (pg.
-982–983) and “poetic imagination.”
+The whole book of Isaiah (which Renovaré says Isaiah did not really write, pp. 982, 1068, again calling a prophet of God a liar) is called “tradition” (pp. 982–983) and “poetic imagination.”

-5) The Renovaré Bible ignores the prophecies concerning Israel’s future.
+5) The Renovaré Bible / Life with God Bible ignores the prophecies concerning Israel’s future.
 The prophecy of Jeremiah 31:7–14, which plainly says that Israel will be gathered and restored, is interpreted by Renovaré as God’s promise to homeless people everywhere.
-The “dry bones” prophecy of Ezekiel 37 (again, a passage which specifies “the whole house of Israel” in verse 11) is twisted into a reference to the church’s beginning at Pentecost.
+The “dry bones” prophecy of Ezekiel 37 (again, a passage that specifies “the whole house of Israel” in verse 11) is twisted into a reference to the Church’s beginning at Pentecost.

-For these and other reasons, Renovaré is considered by some to be a theologically dangerous movement.
+For these and other reasons, Renovaré is a theologically dangerous movement.
 Like many parts of the contemplative spirituality movement, Renovaré preys upon the spiritually hungry and points them not to the cross of Christ or God’s inerrant Word but to man’s traditions and emotional human experience.
 The wise and discerning Christian will examine carefully all claims of the Renovaré movement and compare each with Scripture.
-That which contradicts the Word of God must be rejected.
+Those which contradict the Word of God must be rejected.